Jaeyoung-Lim/autonomous_soaring/README.md

 # autonomous_soaring

-This Repository includes a simulation for autonomous dynamic soaring.
+This Repository includes a framework for simulating and evaluatiing path planning for small giding unmanned aerial vehicles in the presence of wind fields.

 ![pathplot](/resources/dynamics.png)